Palak-jais/Palak-jais/README.md

 #### MERN Stack Developer and DSA Enthusiast
 ### Madan Mohan Malviya University of Technology,Gorakhpur

-- 🔭 I’m a working on Python Development and ML.
+- 🔭 I’m currently working on Python Development and ML.
 - 📫 How to reach me: palakjaiswalch28@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: You’re only here for a short visit.
 Don’t hurry, don’t worry.
 And be sure to smell the flowers along the way.”